-The work presented here has been carried out within the CBDP project (Context-Based Digital Personality) [2], which aims at creating a framework for building various kinds of ambient-intelligent applications, based around the concept of Digital Personality for representing the preferences of users.
-Aside from AAL, several application domains were considered, such as digital TV guides or assistants for workers at a construction site.
-Therefore the

-CBDP framework addresses a wide variety of requirements.
-In this paper however, we focus exclusively on the parts of the CBDP framework relevant to AAL.
+The work presented here has been carried out within the CBDP project (Context-Based Digital Personality) [4], which aims at creating a framework for building various kinds of ambient-intelligent applications, based around the concept of Digital Personality for representing the preferences of users.
+Aside from AAL, several application domains were considered, such as digital TV guides, assistants for workers at a construction site, or marketing application on mobile phones.
+Therefore, the CBDP framework addresses a wide variety of requirements.
+However, in this paper, we focus exclusively on the parts of the CBDP framework relevant to AAL.

 Our approach is entirely based on ontologies.
 Not only are ontologies used to capture domain knowledge, but more importantly they serve as the runtime mechanism that allows the interconnection of devices, the exchange of data and the execution of actions.
-Moreover, by examining the sequence of requested actions and observed sensor values found in the ontology, a diagnosis process is able to monitor the run-time behavior of the system and to detect unexpected patterns.
+The Digital Personality of the users is stored in the ontology.